wxWidgets/website/docs/faq/windows/index.md

 But the most important thing is to use the **same** CRT setting for all components of your project.

-<a name="directx"></a>

-### Why do I get compilation errors when using wxWidgets with DirectShow?

-If you get errors when including Microsoft DirectShow or DirectDraw headers, the following message from Peter Whaite could help:

-    > This causes compilation errors within DirectShow:
-    >
-    > wxutil.h(125) : error C2065: 'EXECUTE_ASSERT' : undeclared identifier
-    > amfilter.h(1099) : error C2065: 'ASSERT' : undeclared identifier

-    The reason for this is that __WXDEBUG__ is also used by the DXSDK (9.0 in my case) to '#pragma once' the contents of DXSDK/Samples/C++/DirectShow/BaseClasses/wxdebug.h.
-So if __WXDEBUG__
-    is defined, then wxdebug.h doesn't get included, and the assert macros don't get defined.
-You have to #undef __WXDEBUG__ before including the directshow baseclass's `<streams.h>`.

 <a name="gethwnd"></a>